Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 Pictures were taken with the original plastic lens, [CCTV lenses](https://fr.aliexpress.com/item/1005001617519795.html) with [CS mount mod](https://www.thingiverse.com/thing:5024326), [CCTV fisheye with M12/CS adapters](https://fr.aliexpress.com/item/1005005496283838.html) and a [Tair-3s 300mm f/4.5 soviet telelens](http://nicolas.dupontbloch.free.fr/scope-tair-3s.htm), sensor glued into a Zenit 12XP shell.

-# Building the 128x160 standard version (NiMH powered)
+# Building the device !

 ## Required parts

+**The total cost (Game Boy Camera not included), considering that you start from scratch, is about 35€ (PCB included).**

+So you will need:
 - [PCB and optional sub PCB](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/Codes/128x160%20THT%20version/128x160_PCB%20and%20schematic) ordered at [JLCPCB](https://jlcpcb.com/).
 Just drop the Gerber .zip files on their site and order with default options.
 - An [Arduino Pi Pico](https://fr.aliexpress.com/item/1005003928558306.html). **Be sure to select the regular/original green board with the official pinout and castellated holes.**
 - A [1.8 TFT SPI 128x160 display](https://fr.aliexpress.com/item/1005004536839797.html).
 Note that it is pixel perfect with the sensor, which is cool.